streamnative/function-mesh-website/versioned_docs/version-0.1.11/connectors/io-crd-config/source-crd-config.md

 type: Opaque
 ```

-To use it in Pulsar Functions in a secure way, you can define the `SecretsMap` in the Custom Resource:
+To use it in Pulsar Functions in a secure way, you can define the `secretsMap` in the Custom Resource:

 ```yaml
 secretsMap: